Martin Krampelj: Aguada (2022)

 In April 2022, Krampelj signed with Aguada from the Uruguayan League.

 Hamilton Honey Badgers (2022)

 On 5 May 2022, Krampelj signed with the Hamilton Honey Badgers of the CEBL.

-MKS Dąbrowa Górnicza (2022–present)
+MKS Dąbrowa Górnicza (2022–2023)

-On September 20, 2022, he has signed with MKS Dąbrowa Górnicza of the Polish Basketball League (PLK).
+On 20 September 2022, he has signed with MKS Dąbrowa Górnicza of the Polish Basketball League (PLK).

+Yalovaspor (2024–2025)

+On 24 August 2024, he signed with Yalovaspor Basketbol of the Basketbol Süper Ligi (BSL).

+Sagesse Club (2025)

+On 14 June 2025, he signed with Sagesse Club of the Lebanese Basketball League (LBL).

+Bilbao Basket (2025–present)

+On 5 August 2025, he signed with Bilbao Basket of the Liga ACB.